 Go through the org chart.
 Share the strengths of others but not their weaknesses.
 Ask the new hire to come back with specific examples of the strengths of others within two weeks.
 Your intention is to see whether the new hire observes reasons to celebrate success and not just highlight failures.

-After spending time with the CEO, I suggest that most of the remaining orientation period should be spent in sales and customer service – listening in on calls, learning the administration of the business, noting how paper flows through the company.
+After spending time with the CEO, I suggest that most of the remaining orientation period should be spent in sales and customer service – listening in on calls, learning the administration of the business, noting how orders flow through the company.
 The point of this time is to compare through observation what customer issues really are vs. what the company story is.
+This is when new hires begin to understand the business of the business.

 During these first two weeks, a CEO wants a new employee to understand why the business exists, what the macro strategic direction of the company is, the culture, etc. through observation.
 Keep in mind, though, that virtually everything a new hire goes through in the first two weeks will not be remembered in much detail.
 By the end of the second week, the new hire will be on overload.
 That’s normal.
 To refocus the new hire, the third week should begin with the boss meeting with the new hire again and explaining: “The strategic direction I’m looking to take the business which is directly related to hiring you is….”